Kaggle/kaggle-environments/kaggle_environments/envs/rps_lux/notes.md

 4. env.render() function, how will this work with our visualizer hosted at https://2021vis.lux-ai.org/.
 Data url? how is this sent

+5. how should kaggle envs initialize js agents

 Quite doable, just detached the whole backend and engine part of dimensions and use just the design.

 Pros: